ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 #### Import the Ballerina GraphQL package

-To import the Ballerina GraphQL package for creating the listener object, add the code below to the API template file (i.e., `main.bal`).
+To import the Ballerina GraphQL package for creating the listener object, add the code below to the `service.bal` file.

 ```ballerina
 import ballerina/graphql;